sudo apt-get install -y yara

 2. Yara Rule Check

-Yara signature match on file data and process memory
+Yara signature matches on file data and process memory

 3. Hash Check